 - Weight gain or loss.

 If your child is or may be sexually active:

 - Change in sex ability.

-- Give this drug with water at bedtime at least 1 hour after the evening meal.
+- If giving once daily, give this drug with water at bedtime at least 1 hour after the evening meal.

 - Have your child swallow whole.
 Do not let your child chew, break, or crush.